Florentin-Ldkng/Collatz/README.md

 Small Programm to bruteforce the collatz problem.

-This is not an actual solver, this is just to get high Sequenzes.
+This is not an actual solver, this is just to get high sequenzes.